gt-cs3220/gt-cs3220.github.io/project4.md

 ##  Part-2: Generate bistreams for your pipeline design (5 pts).
-<s>In this step, you will connect your pipeline with ARM processor similar to HW#10.</s> Since Pynq board + Slurm setup is not workign yet, we will do all the steps except for running it on pynq boards.
+<s>In this step, you will connect your pipeline with ARM processor similar to HW#10.</s> Since Pynq board + Slurm setup is still in the development stage, we will do all the steps except for running it on pynq boards.
 In this part, you will generate bistreams.

 *[Step-1-Vitis]*